gruelbox/orko/README.md

 1. On the front-end, set the buildpack to `https://github.com/badgerwithagun/create-react-app-buildpack.git`.
 1. On both, add the Papertrail addon (optional, but by far the easiest way to handle logs)

-On the backend,set up the environment variables in addition to those already configured by the add-ons you've provisioned:
+On the backend, set up the environment variables in addition to those already configured by the add-ons you've provisioned:

 | Variable                  | Set to                 |
 | ------------------------- | ---------------------- |